tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 ## Explaining the .travis.yml

 The yml above instructs the CI service to clear the caches before building and exports as environment variables the desired Android API and build tools versions.
 We then declare which components we will use, along with their licenses.
-This is something that in our daily work life do through Android Studio manually but since we are building on a CI server, we need to do this programmatically.
-By declaring them this way on the `.travis.yml` we are instructing TravisCI to download the desired components and accept any of the licences needed.
+This is something that, in our daily work life, do through Android Studio manually but since we are building on a CI server, we need to do this programmatically.
+By declaring them this way on the `.travis.yml` we are instructing TravisCI to download the desired components and accept any of the licenses needed.
 As there are some problems with accepting the licenses, we additionally instruct to accept the licenses through the `sdkmanager` tool and finally make the `gradlew` file executable in order to let TravisCI execute the gradle scripts for building the project.
 Finally the `script` section is where the build actually happens.
-Since we our only interested on building the library module and not the sample that accompanies it, we only clean and build the library module(on the script with a name exampled as library_module_name)
+Since we are only interested in building the library module and not the sample that accompanies it, we only clean and build the library module(on the script with a name exampled as library_module_name)

 ## Some pain points